The category of ordered Bratteli diagrams: The Category of Ordered Bratteli Diagrams

-Commutativity of the diagram of course amounts to saying that for each $n\geq 0$, $E_{n}\circ F_{n+1}\cong F_{n}\circ S_{f_{n},f_{n+1}}$, which means that there is a (necessarily unique) bijective map from $E_{n}\circ F_{n+1}$ to $F_{n}\circ S_{f_{n},f_{n+1}}$ preserving the order and intertwining the respective source and range maps. \end{definition} Similar to Definition~\ref{defisopre}, an isomorphism relation on the class of ordered premorphisms is defined (considering order).
-The proofs of the following propositions are similar to their analogues in Section~2 (Propositions~\ref{propcatpre} and \ref{propisopre}). \begin{proposition} The class $\mathbf{OBD}$, with (ordered) premorphisms modulo the relation (isomorphism) stated above, is a category.
-(Let us refer to this as the category of ordered Bratteli diagrams with premorphisms.) \end{proposition} \begin{proposition} Two ordered Bratteli diagrams are isomorphic in the category $\mathbf{OBD}$ with ordered premorphisms if, and only if, they are isomorphic in the sense of Herman, Putman, and Skau. \end{proposition} We may define an equivalence relation on ordered premorphisms in a way similar to Definition~\ref{defeq}, considering order.
-Let us call the equivalence classes \textit{ordered morphisms} (or if there is no confusion, just \textit{morphisms}) in $\mathbf{OBD}$.
-Note that one can also formulate the alternative Definitions~\ref{defeq2} and \ref{defeq3} for ordered premorphisms (considering order), and again the analogue of Proposition~\ref{proeqpre} holds, for ordered premorphisms.
+It is not hard to see that the class $\mathbf{OBD}$, with ordered premorphisms modulo the relation of isomorphism (see above) is a category.
+We shall refer to this as the category of ordered Bratteli diagrams with ordered premorphisms.
+Two ordered Bratteli diagrams are isomorphic in the category $\mathbf{OBD}$ with (ordered) premorphisms if, and only if, they are isomorphic in the sense of Herman, Putman, and Skau (\cite{hps92}).